dalguete/docker/README.md

 I'm kind of paranoic about what I get from the internet, so I decided not to use the images provided by Docker as base.
 Instead I created a brand new from scratch, and these are the steps I followed to achieve that;

 * Install debootstrap in host system to create a base image.
-In case a different architecture is needed, take a look to 'man debootstrap' and/or 'man dpkg' to know what to do there. (for my case, I used 'Ubuntu Server 14.04 64 bits edition')
+In case a different architecture is needed, take a look to 'man debootstrap' and/or 'man dpkg' to know what to do there. (for my case, I used 'Ubuntu Server 14.04 64 bits edition').

 * Import that image into docker following guidelines set in http://docs.docker.io/articles/baseimages/

-* Start the cointainer with that image, and start configuring it
+* Start the cointainer with that image, and start configuring it.

 Configuring Base Image
 ----------------------